Addictions vs Dependence: Is there a difference?

 • Your friend group dwindles or changes

-• Knowing your low on your drugs makes you feel anxious
+• Knowing you're low on your drugs makes you feel anxious

 So What Is the Difference?